-Figure A-1: Major Features of the Government-Wide Fund Financial Statements Government-Wide Statements Fund Financial Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Entire district (except fiduciary funds) The activities of the district not proprietary or fiduciary, such as special education and building maintenance.
+Figure A-1: Major Features of the Government-Wide Fund Financial Statements Government- Wide Statements Fund Financial Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Entire district (except fiduciary funds) The activities of the district not proprietary or fiduciary, such as special education and building maintenance.
 Activities the district operates similar to private businesses Instances in which the district administers resources on behalf of someone else, such as scholarship programs and student activities monies.
-Required financial statements Statement of net position Statement of activities Balance Sheet Statement of revenues, expenditures, and changes in fund balances Statement of net assets Statement of cash flows Statement of fiduciary net assets Statement of changes in fiduciary net assets Accounting Basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of asset/ liability informa-tion All assets and liabilities, both financial and capital, short-term and long-term Generally assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets or long-term liabilities included All assets and liabilities, both financial and capital, and short-term and long-term All assets and liabilities, both short-term and long-term; funds do not currently contain capital assets, although they can Type of inflow/out flow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and the related liability is due and payable All revenues and expenses during the year, regardless of when cash is received or paid All additions and deductions during the year, regardless of when cash is received or paid
+Required financial statements Statement of net position Statement of activities Statement of revenues, expenditures, and Statement of revenues, expenses, and changes in net position Statement of fiduciary net position Statement of changes in fiduciary net position Accounting Basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of asset/ liability information All assets and deferred outflows , liabilities and deferred inflows, both financial and capital, short-term and long-term Generally assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets or long- term liabilities included All assets and liabilities, both financial and capital, and short-term and long-term All assets and liabilities, both short-term and long-term; funds do not currently contain capital assets, although they can Type of inflow/out flow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and the related liability is due and payable All revenues and expenses during the year, regardless of when cash is received or paid All additions and deductions during the year, regardless of when cash is received or paid